BOOK A DEMO

 • Recoverability

-It’s also important to emphasize that although data quality is under the purview of data governance, it’s the responsibility of everyone in the company to maintain.
+It’s important to emphasize that although data quality is under the purview of data governance, it’s the responsibility of everyone in the company to maintain.
 Not just the data stewards.

 There are five primary factors that have contributed to the increasing urgency of data governance: